robocc/ros2-django/README.md

 ### Package creation

 *`example_pkg` folder contains a ready-to-use package using `ros2-django`.
-These instructions are for people who wants to do it manually*
+These instructions are for people who want to do it manually*

  - Create a ROS2 package with a `CMakeLists.txt` (*not* a Python package)
    - `ros2 pkg create --build-type ament_cmake example_pkg`